fabriziopicconi/zoneminder-tapo-c500/README.md

 ## Features
 - Pan
 - Tilt
-- Zoom through ZoneMinder
+- Zoom (through ZoneMinder)
 - Sleep : Lens Mask On
 - Wake : Lens Mask Off
-- Up to 8 presets
+- Up to 8 presets (not working at the moment)
 - Reset (camera recalibrates and returns to its default position)
 - Reboot

-## Reset & Reboot explanations

 ### Reset

 The camera will recalibrate by panning and tilting itself.

-Or, if you enabled the script debugging, it will reload the script.

 ### Reboot